pkmn/engine/docs/TESTING.md

 etc](https://github.com/travisdowns/uarch-bench/blob/master/uarch-bench.sh).
 The benchmark tool measures 4 different configurations:

-- **`pokemon-showdown`**: this configuration uses a [clone](../src/tools/showdown.ts) of Pokémon Showdown's root `pokemon-showdown` binary that allows for users to drive the simulator via standard input/output.
-This is Pokémon Showdown's blessed solution for using the simulator for non-JavaScript programming languages.
-The same caveats that apply to `Battle` (below) also apply here, though there is additional I/O overhead.

 - **`BattleStream`**: this configuration attempts to use Pokémon Showdown's `BattleStream`/`BattlePlayer` APIs mostly as intended, with 2 tweaks: